 With class, a busy social life and all the other great things that come with being a college student, you're going to have a very busy schedule.
 Here, you'll find all the most important things you need at FIU.
 Think of it as the only cheat sheet you'll ever be allowed to use in college.

 The university community is transitioning to a post-COVID next normal with a healthy university our top priority.
-We’re counting on you to protect yourself and other Panthers through our Healthy Living habits: stay home if you feel ill, face covering recommended even indoors, wash your hands frequently, sneeze or cough into your elbow, make sure your vaccines are up to date and, above all, respect people’s choices.
+We’re counting on you to protect yourself and other Panthers through our healthy living habits: stay home if you feel ill, face coverings are strongly advised if indoors, wash your hands frequently, sneeze or cough into your elbow, make sure your vaccines are up to date and, above all, respect people’s choices.

 It's college.
 There's a lot going on and not all of it is happening in the classroom.
 But let's not lose sight of the most important reason you're here: academics.
 Here are a few things that'll help you get the grade.